liberland/docs/blockchain/judiciary/initial_proposal.md

 the offender's LLM balance could turn negative, resulting in their listing on Liberland's 'wanted' roster, rendering them a 'persona non grata'.
 Consequently, they lose their voting rights until the owed amount is fully settled.

 #### Enforcement Beyond the Chain
 In instances where the judgement cannot be enforced by either of the aforementioned methods, the awarded sum will be incorporated into a conventional contract, or appended as a supplement if the dispute is contract-related.
 This contract, endorsed by both parties, holds legitimacy outside of Liberland, akin to any other contract.
 It can be presented to an enforcement agency for execution, even against the unwilling party's resistance.
+Note that this is just an explanation of the process, and doesn't represent a deliverable for the grant.

 ## Functionality: Traditional Contracts